Camille-Bernadas/Camille-Bernadas/README.md

 ## More info

-- 🔭 I’m currently working at IGO as an apprentice - 3D apps dev.
-My contract will end on the 25th of August 2023.
+- 🔭 I’m currently working at Virtualis as a Unity VR developer.
+If you have an interesting project, reach out anyway !
 - 🌱 I’m currently learning how to use Unreal Engine with C++.
+I might take a closer look at Godot for kicks
 - 📫 How to reach me: send an email with all the information I might need at "camille bernadas at gmail dot com"
 - 😄 Pronouns: he/him